AFalconn/AFalconn/README.md

 My primary focus is developing as a **Network Security Analyst, Ethical Hacker, Technology Educator and Teacher**, while continuously learning, experimenting, teaching, and contributing to technology communities.

-I am particularly interested in using technology and cybersecurity knowledge to help people develop practical skills and participate meaningfully in the digital economy.
+I am particularly interested in using technology and cybersecurity knowledge to protect assets, help people develop practical skills and participate meaningfully in the digital economy.

 ---